mvaibhav77/Synergy/README.md

 - You can find instructions for obtaining GitHub OAuth credentials in GitHub's developer documentation.
 - To run the backend and frontend separately, refer to the `scripts` section in the `package.json` files of the respective directories.
 - For production deployment, you'll need to configure your environment variables accordingly and potentially use a production build for the frontend.
+- This project uses TypeScript, so make sure you have the necessary dependencies installed and configured correctly.